WEEK 3

 I imported the DXF file into Inkscape.
 In the DXF import dialog box, I selected Manual Scale to prevent automatic resizing.
 This ensured the file remained at the correct real-world scale.

-After importing, I adjusted the canvas to fit the drawing using Ctrl + Shift + D. I also set the correct units and kept the rulers visible to understand the area occupied on the sheet.
+After importing, I adjusted the canvas to fit the drawing using Ctrl + A and then Ctrl + Shift + R. I also set the correct units and kept the rulers visible to understand the area occupied on the sheet.
+I copied the whole image with ctrl+a and then rotated it holding the controls at the corner and then pasted it.

 I manually rearranged the pieces in Inkscape to optimize material usage.
 I duplicated some parts using Ctrl + D where multiple copies were needed.